Model Combination in Risk Sharing under Ambiguity: Introduction

+Unlike the papers mentioned above, we study a model combination problem with the chi-squared divergence, which is defined as follows from a probability measure $\P$ to a probability measure $\Q$:

+where $\frac{d\Q}{d\P}$ denotes the Radon-Nikodym derivative of $\Q$ with respect to $\P$.
+For an overview of probability metrics including the chi-squared divergence, see \textcite{gibbs2002}.
 Penalizing model ambiguity using chi-squared divergence is of particular interest due to its close relationship with another popular optimization criterion: the monotone mean-variance (MMV) preferences of \textcite{Maccheroni2006,Maccheroni2009}.
-MMV preferences were introduced as the minimal monotone extension of the mean-variance preferences.
+MMV preferences were introduced as the minimal monotone extension of the mean-variance (MV) preferences.
 In particular, MMV preferences agree with mean-variance preferences when mean-variance preferences are monotone, and are closest pointwise to the mean-variance preferences when they are not.
 Given a reference measure $\P$, MMV preferences are defined as